jct808/get_google_translate/README.md

 TODO: Delete this and the text above, and describe your gem

+## Before Installation

+Due to Google API payment issue, You have to appy Public API access Key from Google. https://console.developers.google.com After you can use this gem with key and also enable the "Translate API" for google.

 ## Installation

 Add this line to your application's Gemfile: